Why visit Sofia, Bulgaria?

 Another interesting adventure could be caves – there are many really beautiful easy for everybody to explore caves all around the country.
 You can get a taste of Devetashka cave.

-You can also go for adventures, extreme outdoors and fun.
+You can also go on adventures, extreme outdoors and fun.
 Here’s an article about our favorite active outdoor experiences.

-We hope to maximize your time in Sofia, to show you it’s a lovely destination, and to make you want to come back!
+We hope to maximize your time in Sofia, to show you it’s a lovely destination, also so photogenic (see why here), and to make you want to come back!

 Have you ever been to Sofia?
 Would you go?
 Let us know in the comments!
 Or get to know more about the city by taking a look at Sofia ladies’ bags?